What is an IRA Calculator?

 Frequently Asked Questions

-An IRA calculator estimates how much your retirement account may grow over time based on your current balance, your contributions, your expected return, and the number of years left until retirement.
-It helps you plan with more confidence.
+An IRA calculator estimates how much your retirement account may grow over time based on your current balance, your contributions, your expected return, and the years left until retirement.

 No. It is a projection, not a guarantee.
-Actual market returns, contribution changes, and inflation can vary, so the result should be used as a planning estimate rather than a promise.
+Actual market returns, contribution changes, tax treatment, and inflation can vary.